camunda/camunda-docs-manual/content/reference/rest/process-instance/post-set-job-retries.md

   </tr>
   <tr>
     <td>processInstances</td>
-    <td>A list process instance ids to fetch jobs for which retries will be set.</td>
+    <td>A list of process instance ids to fetch jobs, for which retries will be set.</td>
   </tr>
   <tr>
     <td>processInstanceQuery</td>
     <td>
-      A process instance query like the request body described by
+      A process instance query like the request body for the
       <a href="{{< relref "reference/rest/process-instance/post-query.md#request-body" >}}">
-        <code>POST /process-instance</code>
+        <code>Get Instances (POST)</code>
-      </a>.
+      </a> method.
     </td>
   </tr>
   <tr>
     <td>retries</td>
-    <td>An integer representing number of retries.
-Please note that it cannot be negative or null.</td>
+    <td>An integer representing the number of retries.
+Please note that the value cannot be negative or null.</td>
   </tr>
 </table>

-Please note that if both processInstances and processInstanceQuery are provided then resulting execution will be performed on union of this sets.
+Please note that if both processInstances and processInstanceQuery are provided, then the resulting execution will be performed on the union of these sets.

 ## Response Body